NativePHP/nativephp.com/resources/views/docs/1/the-basics/menu-bar.md

 ### Listening for Custom Events

-Attach a custom event handler to the menu bar:
+Attach a custom event that should be fired when the menu bar icon is clicked.
+This only works when combined with [`onlyShowContextMenu()`](#context-menu-only):
 ```php
 MenuBar::create()->event('custom-event-name');
 ```